Warhammer+ subscription contents, price, and value in 2023

 Is Warhammer+ worth it?
 That depends on two main factors: your disposable income, and how many of the things packaged in with the subscription you want.

-The exclusive Warhammer TV animations, good as they are, will have a hard time justifying the service on their own.
-For the same price as Warhammer+ you could subscribe to Netflix with ads.
-The three seasons of Love, Death and Robots and the solitary season of Cyberpunk Edgerunners represent at least as much content as there is on Warhammer TV – and then you’ve got the whole rest of Netflix to watch.
+The exclusive Warhammer TV animations, good as they are, struggle to justify the service on their own.
+For the same price as Warhammer+ you could subscribe to Netflix with ads; three seasons of Love, Death and Robots and Cyberpunk Edgerunners is more animation than there is on Warhammer TV.
+But then again, it really is extremely cool to see a CGI Warhammer Titan duelling a T’au Manta Ray, and this is the only place you’ll get that.

 Warhammer+ release date